otrv4/otrv4/otrv4.md

 #### User requests to start an OTR conversation

 Send an OTR Query Message or a plaintext message with a whitespace tag to the correspondent.

-Query Messages are constructed according to the section "OTR Query Messages" of OTRv3 [\[7\]](#references).
-The byte identifier for OTR version 4 is "4".
+[Query messages](#query-messages) and [whitespace tags](#whitespace-tags) are constructed according to the sections below.

+#### Query Messages

+If Alice wishes to communicate to Bob that she would like to use OTR, she sends a message containing the string "?OTRv" followed by an indication of what versions of OTR she is willing to use with Bob.
+The version string is constructed as follows:

+If she is willing to use OTR version 3, she appends a byte identifier for the versions in question, followed by "?".
+The byte identifier for OTR version 3 is "3", and similarly for 4.
+Thus, if she is wiling to use OTR versions 3 and 4, the following identifier would be "34".
+The order of the identifiers between the "v" and the "?" does not matter, but none should be listed more than once.
+The OTRv4 specification only supports versions 3 and higher.
+Thus, query messages for older versions have been omitted.

+Example query messages:

+"?OTRv3?"
+    Version 3
+"?OTRv45x?"
+    Version 4, and hypothetical future versions identified by "5" and "x" "?OTRv?"
+    A bizarre claim that Alice would like to start an OTR conversation, but is unwilling to speak any version of the protocol.
+Although this is syntactically valid, the receiver will not create a reply.

+These strings may be hidden from the user (for example, in an attribute of an HTML tag), and/or may be accompanied by an explanitory message ("Alice has requested an Off-the-Record private conversation.").
+If Bob is willing to use OTR with Alice (with a protocol version that Alice has offered), he should start the AKE according to the highest compatible version he supports.

+#### Whitespace Tags

+If Alice wishes to communicate to Bob that she is willing to use OTR, she can attach a special whitespace tag to any plaintext message she sends him.
+This tag may occur anywhere in the message, and may be hidden from the user (as in the [Query Messages](#query-messages), above).

+The tag consists of the following 16 bytes, followed by one or more sets of 8 bytes indicating the version of OTR Alice is willing to use:

+  Always send "\x20\x09\x20\x20\x09\x09\x09\x09" "\x20\x09\x20\x09\x20\x09\x20\x20", followed by one or more of:
-Whitespace tags have the same structure as defined in "Tagged plaintext messages" of OTRv3 [\[7\]](#references), and a 8 bytes tag "\x20\x20\x09\x09\x20\x09\x20\x20" is used to indicate a willingness to use OTR version 4.
+  "\x20\x20\x09\x09\x20\x20\x09\x09" to indicate a willingness to use OTR version 3 with Bob "\x20\x20\x09\x09\x20\x09\x20\x20" to indicate a willingness to use OTR version 4 with Bob

+If Bob is willing to use OTR with Alice (with a protocol version that Alice has offered), he should start the AKE.
+On the other hand, if Alice receives a plaintext message from Bob (rather than an initiation of the AKE), she should stop sending him the whitespace tag.

 #### Receiving plaintext without the whitespace tag